 Extra paint is only $25/ounce

-* Stencils - 4 constellation stencils - (Big & Little Dippers, Cassiopeia & Leo) - 2 Background star sheets - These are what make the murals awesome, and 3D.
+* Stencils - 4 constellation stencils - (Big & Little Dippers, Cassiopeia & Leo) - 2 Background star sheets - These 24"x40" sheets have 200 stars each and are what make the murals so realistic, and give it the amazing 3D effect.

 * Tools - The tools that you will need to create the perfect stars that will make your mural amazing!

-* Years of experience put into the design of the stencils so you can create an amazing night sky on your first try.
+* Over two-decades of experience have been put into the design of the stencil guides, so you can create amazing night skies, on your first try.

-You'll get everything that you will need to paint the murals.
-You will want to get a black light to use while painting (to see where you have already painted) and then to charge your mural every night after it's finished.
+You'll get everything that you'll need to paint the murals.
+You will want to get a black light, or blacklight flashlight, to use while painting (to see where you have already painted) and then a UV blacklight floodlight or strip lights to charge your mural every night after it's painted.
+I carry the flashlights, floodlights and the strip lights in the more expensive 365nm LED Blacklights (low visibility light and not purple).
+I can send you links to the less-expensive (also brighter and purple), if you'd like to go that route.

 During the painting process